 Before the trip it is also advisable to obtain the contact information of the antidoping agency in the destination country, so that one can ask for advice about the medications sold in the country in question if necessary.

-Table II of FINADA's list of prohibited substances and methods includes only preparations sold in Finland.
-Preparations sold abroad, including those with the same name as those sold in Finland, cannot be checked from FINADA's list.
-Their contents must be checked using the English list of prohibited substances and methods published by WADA or from FINADA's Table I. The KAMU mobile application also features a list of the medicine lists of different countries.
+Table II of FINCIS's list of prohibited substances and methods includes only preparations sold in Finland.
+Preparations sold abroad, including those with the same name as those sold in Finland, cannot be checked from FINCIS's list.
+Their contents must be checked using the English list of prohibited substances and methods published by WADA or from FINCIS's Table I. The KAMU mobile application also features a list of the medicine lists of different countries.
 The athlete is always responsible for what is found in their body in any doping tests.

 If an athlete needs treatment from a physician while abroad, he or she should always seek help from a licensed physician.
 One should be particularly careful with injections.
 The athlete should make sure that he or she is not given or prescribed any prohibited substances in connection with treatment.
 In an emergency requiring urgent treatment, an athlete may have to be treated without the necessary information about doping substances.
 In this case, the athlete must request a comprehensive record of the pharmacological substances used in the treatment and, if necessary, apply for a TUE retroactively.